Kevel Glossary

 Channel | Site(s) with similar content that share the same publisher payout settings.
 Every account has a default channel named "All Sites" that consists of the entire network |

-ContentDB | A server-side database for storing metadata for contextual targeting |
+ContentDB | A server-side data store for storing metadata for contextual targeting |

-Creatives | A file or code supplied by an advertiser that is served as the ad on a site.
+Creative | A file or code supplied by an advertiser that is served as the ad on a site.
 Kevel can serve image files, JavaScript, HTML tags, and raw data |

-Fill Rate | The percentage of impressions served from non-remnant campaigns |
+Fill Rate | The percentage of impression events fired compared to number of ad opportunities |

-Flights | A collection of rules for one or more creatives that determine how an ad is served.
+Flight | A collection of rules for one or more creatives that determine how an ad is served.
 These include impression goals, tracking methods, dates to run, and targeting |

 Inventory | The section of the web interface that lets you manage sites and channels and generate ad code |

 Keyword Targeting | Campaign targeting that uses 'keywords'.
-You can send real-time search keyterms, or send keywords tied to page content |
+You can send real-time search terms, or send keywords tied to page context |

 Management API | A RESTful API for uploading creatives, creating campaigns/flights, and pulling reports.
 Replicates the functions of the web interface (except for generating ad code) |